 If the answer is yes, then consider all of those project fees, and bill for them accordingly.

 In short: bill for all time you invest in your client projects, not just the photo shoot itself.

-If you make these simple adjustments to the language you use around client work, your business, your bank account, and your clients will thank you.
+If you make these simple adjustments to the language you use around client work, your business and your bank account will thank you.